spikedoanz/spikedoanz.github.io/content/taking-back-the-web.md

-# taking back the internet
+# taking back the web

 - the internet used to be an amazing place
 - that was until, the algorithms hit. first google, then youtube, then reddit, then facebook, instagram, reddit and tiktok